JosephArmas/side-quest/README.md

   * Custom config files to alter Gnome Desktop
 - Client & Server
   * Created by using Java.
   * Purpose is to Have one instance on the cloud act a Server and another instance to act as a Client.
-Both clients are able to communicate by sending messages through an open port.
+Both instances are able to communicate to eachother by sending messages via CLI through an open port.
 - Threat analysis
-  * Given a scenario on a company, I identified 100 potenital threats or vulnerabilites to the company and suggest mitgations for it.
+  * Given a scenario on a company, I  analyzed and identified 100 potenital threats and vulnerabilites.
+Additinally, I have developed a set of suggested mitgations to enhance the company's security.
-- Design a database for school employees that are borrowing / loaning keys to certain rooms and buildings.
+- Design a database for school employees that are borrowing keys to certain rooms in a particular building.
   * Design overall structure with Diagrams.io then translated onto Datagrip to make tables.
   * Broken down into 2 phases
-    * First part creating a console program with Python and utilizing Sql Alchemy(ORM) to store to PostgreSQL
+    * First part creating a console program with Python and utilizing Sql Alchemy (ORM) to store to PostgreSQL
     * Second part is Using the same console program, however Utilzing Pymongo to store on Mongo DB
 - Personal Cloud service using Nextcloud
   * I had extra physical hard drives, therefore I decided to store my own personal files and media on Nextcloud that is linked to a custom domain, TLS/SSL for security and also port forwarding on my local router so that it can be accessed anywhere.